buzaidj/buzaidj.github.io/_posts/2025-05-25-remembering-the-kanji.markdown

 ### would I do it again?

 I don't know.
 I feel like when I was deep in the RTK process, I was picking up and cementing previously known kanji really well.
-Now that I'm done with RTK my memory feels a little sluggish, and some characte
+Now that I'm done with RTK my memory feels a little sluggish, and some characters don't come back so well.
+I feel like it did wonders for my visual recognition of kanji, but it's hard to say I wouldn't have the same or better result from spending the two hours I spent on RTK each day just reading a novel for example.